 Sunday September 1, 2002 Day 11

-We spent the whole day in Bençik swimming, eating, playing backgammon etc. Alice feels somewhat better, which is a relief.
+We spent the whole day in Bençik swimming, eating, playing backgammon etc. Alice felt somewhat better, which was a relief.
 In the early evening New Life, Jeopardy, and Nüket A departed for Selimiye but we in Thetis decided to stay here because Alice did not want to eat out in a restaurant and had not totally recovered.

 Monday September 2, 2002 Day 12

 We left Bençik at 0900.
 There was hardly any wind.
 We motored to Dirsek but we did not get inspired enough to stay there.
 We continued on.
 After rounding Cape Atabol we anchored in 15 m depth in a cove [36° 40.5' N 28° 00.1' E] at 1025.
 We had come 11.7 M from Bençik.
 We stayed in this cove for swimming and lunch.
 I had an SMS from Bob and Jean Parker on the S/Y Patient Lady.
 Thetis and Patient Lady have been meeting each other is the past few years.
 The last time we met was just one evening in August while they stopped Samos.
 Now they are heading for Datça where they will stay for a couple of days.
 Unfortunately we want to avoid noisy Datça, so we all hope to meet again next year.